Towards a general-purpose foundation model for fMRI analysis: Results

+As shown in Fig.~\ref{fig:task2}, NeuroSTORM demonstrated improved performance compared to ROI-based and volume-based methods across various scores.
+For MMSE (P01) it reaches 0.372, which is 9.1\% higher than the strongest volume baseline SwiFT (0.341) and 31.5\% higher than the best ROI baseline Brain-JEPA (0.336).
+Consistent gains are observed for Social Task Performance (P02, 0.247 vs 0.227 for SwiFT), Cognitive Total Score (P03, 0.328 vs 0.317 for SwiFT), Emotion Task Accuracy (P04, 0.419 vs 0.373 for SwiFT), Language Task Accuracy (P05, 0.284 vs 0.254 for SwiFT) and Strength Score (P06, 0.297 vs 0.260 for TFF).
+Label-efficiency curves reveal a slower degradation for NeuroSTORM: on P01 it loses only 7.8\% when the label budget drops from 100\% to 50\%, whereas SwiFT and BrainLM drop 13.5\% and 33.1\%, respectively.
+NeuroSTORM reaches 0.348 PCC, surpassing SwiFT trained with the full dataset (0.341).
+For P04, NeuroSTORM attains 0.375 with 30\% labels, which is close to SwiFT's 0.373 with 100\%, and rises to 0.381 with 50\% labels, illustrating a consistently flatter performance curve than competing methods.

 For the TCP dataset, NeuroSTORM was evaluated on its ability to predict clinical phenotypes associated with psychiatric disorders.
-The model's performance varied across different phenotypes, achieving PCC ranging from 0.202 to 0.587.
-Specifically, higher correlations were observed for PANSS Positive Symptoms (P13) (PCC=0.559) and PANSS Negative Symptoms (P12) (PCC=0.464) scores, while lower correlations were noted for Anxiety Sensitivity (P07) (PCC=0.234) and TCI Cautiousness Score (P16) (PCC=0.295).
-The MAE across tasks varied from 1.455 to 13.03, reflecting differences in prediction accuracy among the phenotypes.
-These results illustrate NeuroSTORM's capacity to predict a range of clinical phenotypes, with performance differing based on the specific measures being assessed.
+The model's performance varied across different phenotypes, achieving PCC ranging from 0.234 to 0.558.
+Specifically, highest correlations are obtained for PANSS Positive Symptoms (P13, PCC=0.558) and PANSS Negative Symptoms (P12, PCC=0.464).
+Lower correlations are observed for Anxiety Sensitivity (P07, PCC=0.234) and TCI Cautiousness (P16, PCC=0.296).
+Mean-absolute error ranges from 1.455 (P13) to 13.23 (P15), reflecting the varying difficulty of the prediction tasks.
+These results confirm that NeuroSTORM can model a broad spectrum of clinically relevant traits, though performance naturally varies with the specific target.